 Which one is your favorite and why?

 It’s toss up between Watercolor and Acrylic painting are my current favorites.
 It allows for a huge range of technique, experimentation, and emotion.
 Also, I love to put paint on things.

 Which other ones do you like the best and why?

 I loved making complex wire art jewelry until my hands just said no. Now other types of jewelry are exciting to me.
-Acrylics and oils would be my other favorites because, as I said, I love to put paint on things.
+Oils would be my other favorites because, as I said, I love to put paint on things.
 And mixed media, I like that.

 What drew you to the different types of art?